Want to know more about Lifeline?

 Statistics on Suicide in Australia

-Suicide remains the leading cause of death for Australians aged 15-44.
-Suicide accounts for more than one in five deaths of younger
+Suicide remains the leading cause of death for Australians aged between 15 and 44.

 Deaths by suicide

-- For every completed suicide it is estimated that as many as 30 people attempt.
+- For every death by suicide, it is estimated that as many as 30 people attempt to end their lives

 Lifeline's Suicide Prevention Strategy